skoczen/will/docs/improve.md

 #### 0.8.3 - May 29, 2015

 * **Note:** Module change.
 New will `"will.plugins.fun",` module.
 Existing will folks, add it to your `config.py` to keep the fun!
+* New Feature:  Support for Pagerduty workflows, thanks to [woohgit](https://github.com/woohgit).
+This is really tremendous stuff.
+[Check out the docs here](plugins/bundled.md#PagerDuty-integration)!
 * Made will a little more fun, thanks to [camilonova](http://github.com/camilonova).
 Hint: it involves the world's most meme-friendly dog.
 * Moved stuff like that into a new "fun" module.
 Dry, anti-fun people can now disable it more easily. ;)
 * [woohgit](https://github.com/woohgit) made the docs even better, one typo at a time.